DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "..."

-Jeanne and Fairin both gulped.
+Jeanne and Farin both gulped.
 Saki and Ashlan became speechless in amazement.

 "Hey, I don't get you, you know?"